 side, so as to produce a ribbed appearance.
 Pass the head of the curling

-pin down on each side of the previously named crease, and press the
+pin down on each side of the

 petals back.
 Cut a strip of yellow wax half an inch deep and one inch